 This article discusses how to setup order filters for marketplaces and carts.
-Note that this is an advanced feature; it's recommended that you familiarize yourself with our order mapping pages first, as many concepts are re-used from our order mapping interface.
+Note that this is an advanced feature; it's recommended that you first familiarize yourself with the order mappings section of the connector (in FarApp Menu navigate to [storefront/cart and account] > Mappings > Orders), as many concepts are re-used from our order mapping interface.

-The order filter editor can be found on the General Settings page.
+The order filter editor can be found by selecting the connector and account in the FarApp menu on the left.
+Then navigate to Settings > Orders and click Advanced Options on the page.
 If the particular marketplace/cart you're viewing supports order filtering, you will see two buttons at bottom of the screen: Edit Order Filters and Test Order Filters.
 Click Edit Order Filters to open the the editing interface.

 Order filters are set up as follows.
 First, you check whether a condition of your choosing is met by an order.
 You can then decide what to do if that condition is true, and alternatively, what to do if it's false.
 This can involve checking additional conditions, or simply setting the order to be filtered/not filtered.

 There are a couple terms to familiarize yourself with before starting to set up a filter:

 - Order Header Value: Values that give general information about an order, such as billing and shipping information, order totals, the order date, etc. The interface provides a list of such values.

 - Fixed Value: A constant value (something that does not change from order to order, such as the number '1'.